MartinThoma/MartinThoma.github.io/_posts/2011-09-21-setting-up-wordpress.md

 RewriteRule ^(.*)$ http://www.martin-thoma.com/$1 [R=301]{% endhighlight %}

 <strong>Imprint</strong>: In Germany, you have to create an imprint.
-Even if you don't have to create one, I strongly recomment giving your readers the possibility to get to know who writes the posts.
+Even if you don't have to create one, I strongly recommend giving your readers the possibility to get to know who writes the posts.
 It gives you more credibility.

 <h2>Piwik</h2>
 <ul>